-In conjunction with the exhibition a new education program will launch in September 2021 that will included virtual workshops, a resource pack, curators talk and teacher training sessions.
+In conjunction with the exhibition, we are running a special education program that includes virtual workshops, a resource pack, curator’s talk and teacher training sessions.

-Using the six key themes of the exhibition – exclusion, community, love, defiance, solidarity and return – the programs activities will give students the opportunity to delve into the lives of the featured characters and get a better understanding of and empathy with diversity in our society.
+Using the six key themes of the exhibition – exclusion, community, love, defiance, solidarity and return – the program’s activities gives students the opportunity to delve into the lives of the featured characters and get a better understanding of and empathy with diversity in our society.